Terre Haute Post Office and Federal Building

 The Terre Haute Post Office and Federal Building is a historic structure in Terre Haute, Indiana.

 The first post office and federal building at this site opened in 1887.
 When this building was demolished in 1933, work began on the current structure.
 (The columns and pediment from the first post office now make up part of the Chauncey Rose Memorial in Terre Haute's Fairbanks Park.)
-The current building was funded as Public Work Project under the presidency of Franklin D. Roosevelt.
+The current building was funded as Public Works Project under the presidency of Franklin D. Roosevelt.